 A protected-species, these once endangered marine giants have a strong population increasing by 11% every year.
 Now there are an estimated 10,000 to 12,000 humpback whales in Aussie waters.

 Humpback whales know how to put on a show and spectators are often treated to blowing, breaching and tail slapping.
 Male humpback whales even produce 'songs' to attract females during the mating seasons.
 These literal symphonies of nature can last 20 minutes and the same song is often repeated again for hours and hours.

-Humpback whale behaviors to look out for:
+Humpback whale behaviours to look out for:

-If marine life were celebrities, Migaloo would be an a-lister.
+If marine life were celebrities, "Migaloo" would be an A-lister.
 This all-white albino whale was the only all white whale until 2011, when a smaller all-white calf was also spotted and consequently dubbed MJ (Migaloo Junior).

 He was first spotted in 1991 and Byron Bay, Australia's most Easterly point.
 Each year, he makes his migratory journey to the Great Barrier Reef and is often spotted off Cairns!